2014-15 General Catalog

 The Master in Medical Education requires the following course work.

-Students who do not do clinical teaching may substitute another course for 050:702 (MED:9702) Clinical Teaching in Medical Education.
+Students who do not do clinical teaching may substitute another course for MED:9702 (050:702) Clinical Teaching in Medical Education.

-Students must have completed at least 18 s.h. before enrolling in 050:720 (MED:9720) Portfolio Project.
+Students must have completed at least 18 s.h. before enrolling in MED:9720 (050:720) Portfolio Project.
 In the portfolio, students integrate the materials they have developed over the course of the program into a document.
 Three faculty members review the project and evaluate the student's participation in the program.

 Electives require approval of the student's advisor.
 They may include courses in the M.M.E. program as well as those offered by relevant departments and programs (e.g., College of Education, Tippie College of Business).
-Graduate-level courses are numbered 100 or above.Back To Top
+Students should check with their advisors to determine which courses are graduate level.Back To Top

 The Certificate in Medical Education requires a minimum of 12 s.h. of graduate credit.
 The certificate program is designed to help participants find new ways to enhance their scholarship and skills in teaching, curriculum design, and education assessment.
 It is intended for Carver College of Medicine faculty and professional staff as well as for University of Iowa resident physicians and fellows.